aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/timescale/_index.md

 If timescale settings are not set for the view, predefined Timescale.Days setting is used instead.

-### Days {#Days}
+### Months {#Months}
 ```
-public static final int Days
+public static final int Months
 ```

-Predefined two-tiered timescale where minimal level of detail is one day.
+Predefined two-tiered timescale where minimal level of detail is one month.

 ### ThirdsOfMonths {#ThirdsOfMonths}
 ```